 – In-service training on the use of the temporary door locking device is provided for school staff members and records verifying this training shall be maintained on file and provided to the fire official upon request.

 Also included in the rule is a provision requiring that the temporary door locking device not be permanently mounted to the door.
+So, at Stay Classy, we offer a luxury car service that will take your trip to the next level.
 However, certain parts of the device can be mounted if it does not affect the fire rating of the door.

 The rule also says the removal of the device, after it is engaged, cannot require more than one operation (step).
 However, two steps may be permitted if the school is equipped throughout with an automatic sprinkler system.
 This part of the rule could prompt testimony at the hearing, JCARR Executive Director Larry Wolpert said in a pre-meeting memo.